leesaxby/nextjs-lingui-example/README.md

 In the `LangSwitcher` component, when a user changes locale, we create a `NEXT_LOCALE` cookie and store the selected locale.\
 When a user returns to the site, NextJs will automatically route the user to the locale stored in the cookie.

+### Pseudolocalization

+Alongside the regular locales we also have a `pseudo` locale, which we can enable for development and testing.\
+`pseudo` strings remaing readable but make it easy to spot any untranslated strings e.g. `Ńēxţĵś Ĺĩńĝũĩ Ēxàmƥĺē`.

 ## Testing

 An example test file using jest/react testing library is located here `pages/index.test.js`\